Babies Are Born To Be Breastfed!

 AUGUST IS BREASTFEEDING AWARENESS MONTH!!

 Breastfeeding is recognized worldwide by scientific and medical organizations as a means to improve infant nutrition and maternal health, promote child development, and reduce health disparities.
 During the month of August, breastfeeding awareness and support is highlighted in communities throughout Michigan.
-This year’s theme emphasizes communication as an essential part of protecting, promoting and supporting breastfeeding.
 Research shows that when mothers get breastfeeding help from lactation consultants and peer counselors and receive support from family, friends, and employers, they resolve questions and problems quicker and become more satisfied with their breastfeeding experience.
 With new lines of communication being created every day, we have the ability to help families use these information channels to broaden support and spread breastfeeding information.
 Check out our webpage or contact us if you would like more information on breastfeeding and breastfeeding support in our community.

 Does your health insurance offer reimbursement for breast pumps?